codacy/docs/docs/organizations/managing-repositories.md

 ![Repositories list sync](images/organization-manage-repos-custom-properties-sync.png)

-!!! note
+!!! important
     For changes to **Repository Custom Properties** in GitHub to be **automatically** reflected in Codacy, users need to [accept the new permission request made by the Codacy GitHub app](https://docs.github.com/en/apps/using-github-apps/approving-updated-permissions-for-a-github-app).
 Accepting this permission enables automatic synchronization of any future changes to the custom properties in GitHub.

     If the permission is **not accepted**, users will still be able to use Repository Custom Properties as filters in Codacy, but will need to manually trigger a sync.
 This can be done using the **manual sync** button available in the filter dropdown, which allows users to synchronize changes from GitHub, though the process may take longer.

-Once the sync is completed, you can use these custom properties as a filter to easily locate and organize repositories within Codacy.
+Once the sync is completed, you can use these custom properties as a filter to better locate and organize repositories within Codacy.

+!!! note
+    To fully take advantage of this feature, you can create, use, and manage custom properties for your repositories directly in GitHub.
+Custom properties allow you to assign tags or metadata to repositories, making it easier to categorize and filter them.

+    For detailed steps on how to add, edit, and manage **Repository Custom Properties** in GitHub, refer to [GitHub's official documentation](https://docs.github.com/en/organizations/managing-organization-settings/managing-custom-properties-for-repositories-in-your-organization#adding-custom-properties).

 ## See also